cristicmf/dao/docs/Conventions.md

 * Contracts that are not purely abstract usually has the word `Abstract` in front of the contract name, e.g. `AbstractUserDatabase`.
 They are implementations of interfaces that leaves one or more methods out.

-* Contracts that makes use of other contracts normally uses the most abstract representation that is possible.
+* Contracts that makes use of other contracts normally uses the most abstract representation possible (often an interface).

 #### Testing